embedded-software-laboratory/cpm_lab/doxygen_notes.md

 INPUT (currently redundant, as ./ is given in the end; only ./LICENSE is relevant additionally, because else the file without ending would not be included due to the set file patterns)
 RECURSIVE
-FILE_PATTERNS (added .bash, .xml, .yaml, .glade, .css, .template) GENERATE_TREEVIEW
+FILE_PATTERNS (added .bash, .xml, .yaml, .glade, .css, .template, .config, .sh) GENERATE_TREEVIEW
 EXTRACT_STATIC (set to YES)